Types of User Accounts

 Project Portal accounts

 If your username looks like u12345 (u and a five-digit number), your user account is a Project Portal account.
 You should have received an email from “GWDG HPC Project Portal (hpc-project-service@gwdg.de)” when you were added to the respective project.
-Important things to keep in mind are that these are all project-specific HPC accounts, they are only valid on the actual HPC cluster and are associated with / owned by an AcademicID.
-Within the HPC systems, each of your project-specific users (if you are a member of multiple projects) is a separate, full user account with it’s own HOME/WORK directories, it’s own quotas and allocation of resources it can use.
+It is important to keep in mind that these are project-specific HPC accounts.
+They are only valid on the HPC cluster itself and are associated with / owned by an AcademicID.
+Within the HPC systems, each of your project-specific users (if you are a member of multiple projects) is a separate, full user account with its own HOME/WORK directories, its own quotas and allocation of resources it can use.

-The AcademicID is your actual username, that you use for other services, either of GWDG or your university, and is used to login to the Project Portal, JupyterHPC, Chat AI or any other service you can connect to without using SSH.
-The AcademicID can not be used to connect to the HPC cluster via SSH directly (unless it is a full employee account of Uni Göttingen, MPG or GWDG that was separately activated as a legacy SCC account, see below).
+The AcademicID is your primary username, that you use for other services provided by GWDG or your university.
+It is used to login to the Project Portal, JupyterHPC, Chat AI or any other service that does not require SSH access.
+Your AcademicID can not be used to connect to the HPC cluster via SSH, unless it is a full employee account of the university of Göttingen, MPG or GWDG that has been separately activated as a legacy SCC account (see below).

 When you log into the Project Portal, you will see an overview of projects you are a member of: